adtzlr/tensortrax/README.md

     return J ** (-2 / 3) * I1 - 3
 ```

-The hessian w.r.t. the function argument is evaluated by Forward Mode Automatic Differentiation (AD).
+The hessian of the scalar-valued function w.r.t. the function argument is evaluated by variational calculus (Forward Mode AD implemented as Hyper-Dual Tensors).
+The function is called once for each component of the hessian (symmetry is taken care of).
+The function and the gradient are evaluated with no additional computational cost.

 ```python
 import numpy as np